qridwan/DIGMA.-solution/README.md

 A full website for digital marketers!!
 This is full stack MERN Project.

-## Features
+## Core Features

 - In the HOME page theres six sections named BANNER, Core Features, Services, Testimonials, Contact and Footer.

+- Both Service & Testimonial sections are dynamically connected with mongoDB.

-- User can book any services through STIPE payment method by clicking service card.
+- User can book any services through Stripe payment method by clicking service card.
 Before that user must ensure to sign in.
 Otherwise he/she is redirected to the login page.

-- Signed in User can go to the DASHBOARD, where user will see his/her ordered status.
+- Signed in User can go to the DASHBOARD.
+Dashboard interface created with two separate role Admin & User

-- User can also review the services from the DASHBOARD.
-Which is dynamically will shown to the home page's Testimonial section.
+- User can review the services from the DASHBOARD.
+Which will dynamically shown to the home page's Testimonial section.

-- Authorised user(Admin) can perform specific activities.
-- Admin can Change the ordered status from the DASHBOARD, he/she can manage the services and create new services.
+- Admin get access to change, update & delete the Services & also can change the order status.

-- Admin can make new Admin from dashboard
+- Admin can make new Admin from dashboard through giving email address

 # Major Dependencies